dullhunk/book/careers-lab/cvapps/cv-bugs.md

 > DISCLAIMER: If you ask three people what they think of your CV, you will get three different and probably contradictory opinions.
 CV's are a very subjective thing.
 The advice below is based on common sense, experience and ongoing conversations with members of our [industry club](http://www.cs.manchester.ac.uk/industry/club/).
 What makes a good CV will depend on the personal preferences and prejudices of the reader.
 There are some general rules, which are described below.

-While referring to this guide, remember that
+While referring to this guide, remember that:
-* the **main purpose of your CV is to get an interview, not a job**.
+1. the **main purpose of your CV is to get an interview, not a job**.
 Your CV should catch attention and provide talking points for an interview but not give your whole life story
-* the chances are, your CV will be [assessed in seconds](http://www.huffingtonpost.com/2012/03/23/resume-tips-for-post-50s_n_1372705.html), rather than minutes so brevity really is key
+2. the chances are, your CV will be [assessed in seconds](http://www.huffingtonpost.com/2012/03/23/resume-tips-for-post-50s_n_1372705.html), rather than minutes so brevity really is key
-* Bullets are good way to be brief, leading with the verbs [git.io/verbsfirst](http://git.io/verbsfirst), rather than lengthy sections of prose
+3. Bullets are good way to be brief, leading with the verbs [git.io/verbsfirst](http://git.io/verbsfirst), rather than lengthy sections of prose

 ## Contents of your CV